mbodm/cdis/READMENET48.md

 - In the modern .NET platform "_framework-dependent_" means "app needs a runtime".
 - An empty _self-contained_ NET8 console application, with _trim_ option, is ~11MB in size.
 - Same _self-contained_ NET8 console application, but _AOT_-compiled, is ~1.3MB in size.
-- An empty NET48 console application is ~7KB in size (coercive _framework-dependent_).
+- An empty NET48 console application is ~7KB in size (always _framework-dependent_).
 - Windows 10 ("May 2019 Update" or later) includes the NET48 runtime by default.
 - Windows 11 (all versions) includes the NET48 runtime by default.
 - In 2017 .NET Core 2.0 introduced the new "SDK-style project format" (SSPF).